alexanderism55/Remote-Repositry-Exercise/Markdown/Workflow.md

 ### Programers use way too complicated words

-- **repository, directory,source-code** these words are to the person hearing them the first tim as intimidating as scorching hot fire is for a child touching it for the first time.
+- **repository, directory,source code** these words are to the person hearing them the first tim as intimidating as scorching hot fire is for a child touching it for the first time.
 - But once you understand what they mean you realized that the hos scorching red